zhanghanduo/batch_pdf_form/README.md

 - [x] Batch generating PDFs on both Windows and Linux
 - [x] Basic and ugly GUI
 - [ ] Solve Chinese character path issues
-- [ ] More elegant way of working with PDF tk tool or get independent from it
+- [x] Use pdfrw instead of PDF tk tool to accelerate the process
+- [ ] More options for template and parameters
 - [ ] Inspect new PDF form and generate new template based on it
 - [ ] Able to import new template and design new pattern to make the project more general
 - [ ] Nicer appearance (current layout is too ugly)